awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-auditmanager-assessment-scope.md

 # AWS::AuditManager::Assessment Scope<a name="aws-properties-auditmanager-assessment-scope"></a>

- The `Scope` property type specifies the wrapper that contains the AWS accounts and AWS services in scope for the assessment\.
+ The `Scope` property type specifies the wrapper that contains the AWS accounts and services in scope for the assessment\.

 ## Syntax<a name="aws-properties-auditmanager-assessment-scope-syntax"></a>